litt1e-p/LPNumberAnimationDemo/README.md

 # LPNumberAnimationDemo

-simple number or percent number animation demo
+a simple number or percent number animation demo

 # Screenshot